Diagnostic Audiologic Evaluation

 Pure-tone Air and Bone Conduction Testing

-A speech reception threshold (SRT) test is often used to confirm the results of a pure-tone test.
+A speech reception threshold (SRT) test is sometimes used to confirm the results of a pure-tone test.
 This test determines the lowest level at which the patient can recognize words or speech stimuli.

-Word recognition scores (WRS) are obtained to determine and patient’s ability to understand speech at normal conversational level, and sometimes, at elevated speech levels.
+Word recognition scores (WRS) are obtained to determine and patient’s ability to understand speech at normal conversational level and/or elevated speech levels.

 Speech in noise testing is used to determine a patient’s ability to understand speech in a background noise situation.